Running time TBC min | Interval

 Gaelic Ireland is on the brink of extinction under English occupation.
 Hugh O’Neill and Mabel Bagenal have married in secret.
 Irish clans have joined forces with the Spanish, and the Battle of Kinsale is about to change the course of Irish history…

-The Everyman is proud to present a major revival of Brian Friel’s masterpiece about resistance, revolution and the remaking of heroes.
+The Everyman was proud to present a major revival of Brian Friel’s masterpiece about resistance, revolution and the remaking of heroes.

 First performed by Field Day in 1988, the play follows Gaelic leader Hugh O’Neill in the events before and after the Battle of Kinsale and examines who gets to decide how history is recorded, told and retold.